LucasHJin/obsidian-notes/6 - Full Notes/AI/RL - Custom Environments (Gym).md

 	- `Discrete(n)` → discrete space with n possible values (0 to n-1)
 - **Wrappers:** allows you to modify environment functionality without making a subclass
 	- Also have observation, reward, action specific wrappers
+	- *Vectorized environments* → `SubProcEnv`
+		- Allow you to run a list of environments async
+		- More efficient, better sample efficiency, more stable gradients
+		- *Note* → still treats it as one (i.e. can call reset on all at once)

 ___